-My college roommate Sophomore year went shopping with me once to get new deodorant/antiperspirant.
-As I reached for the pH-balanced Secret, thinking it was a pretty healthy choice, a look of horror came across her face and she basically yelled, “You’re buying that?” like I was purchasing heroin or something.
-She went on to tell me what I’m about to tell you now and I’ve been using natural deodorant ever since.
+A long time ago, my college roommate went shopping with me to get new deodorant/antiperspirant.
+As I reached for the pH-balanced Secret, thinking it was a pretty healthy choice, a look of horror came across her face.
+She yelled, “You’re buying that?” like I was purchasing heroin or something.
+She went on to tell me why I should stop using antiperspirant and I’ve been using natural deodorant ever since.

-1) Antiperspirants contain aluminum-based compounds, which may cause dementia.
+1) Antiperspirants contain aluminum-based compounds, which may cause dementia or cancer.

 2) You don’t sweat nearly as much as you think you do.

 As a naïve fifth grader, my health class immediately exposed me to information about periods, safe sex, and proper hygiene such as shaving my legs regularly and using antiperspirant daily.
 At the time, I knew my body was about to change and produce more sweat, so instead of waiting for my armpits to get sweaty, I just started using antiperspirant every day.

 My preference was Secret, since it was shinier and more colorful compared to other brands and I also saw the most ads for Secret at the time in the teen magazines I read.